 ‘The Addition’ is a grand, grid-patterned section of the Catalan capital which is residential… but that doesn’t mean there’s nothing going on!
 Trendy and vibrant, L’Eixample is a bustling area filled with young professionals, and the area around Casanova Street has been dubbed Gayxample.

-For those missing a quiet pint or for a wee dram of exquisite whiskey, The Lock Inn in L’Eixample is a great place to call your new local.
+For those missing a quiet pint or for a wee dram of exquisite whiskey, The Loch Inn in L’Eixample is a great place to call your new local.

 Another area of Barcelona with an alternative vibe.
 Here, you’ll find a very Catalan quarter oozing with charisma and an energetic vibe – with not too many tourists, except those who lost their way trying to find Parc Guell.
 A quieter part of Barcelona, with an older, free-spirited and more genteel crowd.